AKASHAorg/akasha-core/extensions/apps/auth-app/DESCRIPTION.md

-The Authentication App handles how you login to AKASHA World.
-You interact with this app whenever you sign up, sign in and go through the related onboarding screens and messages.
-This application supports various ways of authentication, like a wallet connection via a browser extension or via a mobile app such as Metamask, WalletConnect, OpenLogin etc.
+The Authentication App handles how you login to or authenticate with AKASHA World.
+You interact with this app whenever you connect to the World.
+It supports various ways of authentication, through the Web3Modal.

 Authentification app provides the much needed security layer for your AKASHA World account and helps create a profile in the World and make sure that you, and only you, can access it.